SlowsieNT/SlowsieNT.github.io/js/lib/paginate.md

 // Pagination Example code:
 var pag1 = Paginate({
 	iPageNum: 1, iPerPage: 2,
-	// IMPORTANT: Properties below can be written in camelCase, or PascalCase!
+	// PROPERTIES BELOW CAN BE WRITTEN IN camelCase, or PascalCase!
 	// Data[0: DataType(0=Array, 1=Object), 1: ArrayOrObject]
 	Data: [
 		0, [1,2,3,4,5] // OR: [ 1, {a:1,b:2,c:3,d:4,e:5} ]